Asoka Handagama: Films

-Chanda Kinnarie was his debut effort in cinema.
-Breaking the rules of realism, this film indicated the formation of a cinematic language consisting of hyper-realistic images.
+Chanda Kinnarie was Handagama's debut in cinema.
+Breaking the rules of realism, this film indicated the formation of a cinematic language consisting of hyperrealistic images.
 The film won the award for Most Promising Director at the Critics' awards in 1994.
 It was also awarded Best Film, Best Director, and Best Screenplay at the 1998 OCIC awards.
 When he made his second film, Moon Hunt (1996), he worked with experienced Japanese cinematographer Akira Takada.
 The film needed a specialist in lighting camera technique, as the whole film takes place at night.
 Handagama received criticism from his local colleagues for using a foreign cinematographer.
 It won 6 main awards from Sri Lanka Film Critic's Forum awarded for Best Film, Best Director, Best Script, Best Actor, Best Actress, and Best Cinematography in 2000.
 For some technical reasons, the film did not come out to theaters in Sri Lanka.

-His works started to attract independent film festival audience around the world with his movie Me Mage Sandai.
+Handagama's works started to attract independent film festival audience around the world with his movie Me Mage Sandai.
 Veteran Sri Lankan filmmaker Dr. Lester James Peiris named this work as the landmark film which launched the third revolution in Sri Lankan cinema.
 It was a bold revelation of impact of the war in rural life in the country.
 Novel in the form, this minimalist film traveled all around the world, was critically acclaimed at more than 50 international film festivals, and won numerous awards in Singapore, Chonju, Delhi, Houston, Bangkok and Tokyo.
 The film also gained critical success in Europe, and has been considered one of "the most outstanding revelations of the decade" by the prestigious French Film Review "Les Cahiers du Cinéma".

-Flying with One Wing (2002) was yet another courageous work by Asoka.
+Flying with One Wing (2002) was yet another work by Asoka.
 This is the first time in this part of the world that the issue of gender politics is addressed in cinema.
-Having the World Premiere at the San Sebastian Film Festival (2002), it was adjudged as the Best Asian Film at the Tokyo International Film Festival (2002), Audience Award for Best Film at Torino International Film Festival and many more.
+Having the World Premiere at the San Sebastian Film Festival (2002), it was adjudged as the Best Asian Film at the Tokyo International Film Festival (2002), Audience Award for Best Film at Torino International Film Festival.

 Aksharaya (Letter of Fire) was considered the most controversial work and the most talked about film in his career.
 Banned in Sri Lanka, it raised a fundamental issue of freedom of cinematic expression in Sri Lanka's Supreme Court.
 Exposed only to international festivals like San Sebastian and Tokyo, this movie, banned in Sri Lanka, found its way to the YouTube where it has been seen by more than 3 million people there.